didiersmith/steve/chapters/defender-of-the-state.md

 "Strike team, report?" he asked over the radio.
 He waited a few seconds, but no reply came.
 Weird.

-"Strike team, this is your DONS liason," he clarified.
+"Strike team, this is your DONS liaison," he clarified.
 "Please report your status."

 Nothing.
 How annoying.
 This had been his first time working with this particular Commonwealth Special Forces regiment, and so far, results were less than impressive.
 He made a mental note to reprimand them later.